 TIME | 6-7 hours

 DIFFICULTY | Moderate

 This is often cited as the best hike in the Dolomites.
 It’s chock-full of the amazing mountain views the region is famous for, along with endless alpine meadows full of flowers in summer.
 You can’t beat it for sheer diversity, but it is a difficult hike and will take you all day if you’re stopping for photos and refreshments.

 Outline of the Puez-Odle Altopiano Hike

-From Rifugio Puez it looks like you’re about to take a nosedive into the valley, but path 14 is actually easier than it looks.
-A series of switchbacks takes you downhill with minimal scrambling, before a walk through the a beautiful alpine pasture back to Selva.
+From Rifugio Puez, it looks like you’re about to take a nosedive into the valley, but path 14 is actually easier than it looks.
+A series of switchbacks takes you downhill with minimal scrambling, before a walk through a beautiful alpine pasture back to Selva.